aidanmclaughlin/Aidan-Bench/README.md

 1. An answer is clearly incoherent (as judged by another LLM)
 2. An answer is quite similar to one of its previous answers (as judged by an embedding model)

-We sum models' novelty score across questions.
+We sum models' novelty scores across questions.
 The novelty score is the sum of the maximum dissimilarity across many questions:

 $$
 \text{max}\text{-}\text{dissimilarity} = 1 - \max_{e_i \in E_\text{prev}} \frac{e_\text{new} \cdot e_i}{\|e_\text{new}\| \|e_i\|}